 If your children are too young for school and both parents are away during the day, you will need to enroll them in a day care center.
-Day care can be very expensive, costing between \$100 and \$200 a week or more you can hire a neighborhood teenager or college student to baby-sit your children for \$5 to \$15 an hour.
-Ask your neighbors, friends and colleagues for recommendations.
-You can also post an advertisement on bulletin boards on campus.
+Day care can be very expensive, costing between \$100 and \$200 a week or more an advertisement on bulletin boards on campus.

-For temporary care during the evening,
+For temporary care during the evening, you can hire a neighborhood teenager